zmkfirmware/zmk/docs/docs/behaviors/macros.md

 ### Tap Time

 The tap time setting controls how long a tapped behavior is held in the `bindings` list.
-The initial tap time for a macro, 100ms by default, can be set by assigning a value to the `tap-ms` property of the macro, e.g. `tap-ms = <20>;`.
+The initial tap time for a macro, which is equal to the value of [`CONFIG_ZMK_MACRO_DEFAULT_TAP_MS`](../config/behaviors.md#macro) by default, can be set by assigning a value to the `tap-ms` property of the macro, e.g. `tap-ms = <20>;`.
 If you want to update the tap time at any point in a macro bindings list, use `&macro_tap_time`, e.g. `&macro_tap_time 30`.
 A full example: